mscdex/node-mariasql/README.md

 A [node.js](http://nodejs.org/) binding to MariaDB's non-blocking (MySQL-compatible) client library.

-This binding is different from other vanilla libmysqlclient bindings in that it uses the non-blocking functions available in MariaDB's client library.

-Therefore, this binding does **_not_** use multiple threads to achieve non-blocking behavior.
+This binding is different from a vanilla libmysqlclient binding in that it uses the non-blocking functions available in MariaDB's client library.
+As a result, this binding does **_not_** use multiple threads to achieve non-blocking behavior.

-This binding has been tested on Windows, Linux, and Mac (OSX 10.6).

 Benchmarks comparing this module to the other node.js MySQL driver modules can be found [here](http://mscdex.github.com/node-mysql-benchmarks).

 [![Build Status](https://travis-ci.org/mscdex/node-mariasql.svg?branch=rewrite)](https://travis-ci.org/mscdex/node-mariasql)
 [![Build status](https://ci.appveyor.com/api/projects/status/xx3pxdmpqept0uc2)](https://ci.appveyor.com/project/mscdex/node-mariasql)

+Upgrading from v0.1.x?
+See a list of (breaking) changes [here](https://github.com/mscdex/node-mariasql/wiki/Upgrading-v0.1.x-to-v0.2.x);

 Requirements